bankh/bankh.github.io/_pages/about.md

 for advanced manufacturing, and micro manufacturing, respectively.

-In SCCT, I've worked in different technology fields and research groups where I've been part of projects such as Support Generation of Additive Manufacturing Package of Siemens NX; Resilient Control of Distributed Ship Control Systems; [Siemens Agile Manufacturing System](https://goo.gl/dPYpWo); and recently Autonomous Gantry Robot System as well as [Autonomous Agricultural Pod System](https://goo.gl/VBnZ3c).
+In SCCT, I've worked in different technology fields and research groups where I've been part of projects such as Support Generation of Additive Manufacturing Package for Siemens NX; Resilient Control of Distributed Ship Control Systems; [Siemens Agile Manufacturing System](https://goo.gl/dPYpWo); and recently Autonomous Gantry Robot System as well as [Autonomous Agricultural Pod System](https://goo.gl/VBnZ3c).